| A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | XYZ |

 GROUND TACKLE - A collective term for the anchor and its associated gear.

-ring or wreath of rope, specifically one consisting of a single strand laid three times round.
+GRUMMET - ring or wreath of rope, specifically one consisting of a single strand laid three times round.

 GUNTER RIG - Similar to a gaff rig, except that the spar forming the "gaff" is hoisted to an almost vertical position, extending well above the mast.